-Assignment Policy: If an assignment needs to be turned in late, please let me know the situation prior to the due date.
+Assignment Policy: Students are building or deepening habits of completion and good communication while in seminary.
+Please gift your colleagues with your consistent presence, online and/or on-campus.
+If an assignment needs to be turned in late, please let me know the situation prior to the due date.
 Unexcused late journals/assignments will not be accepted.
 My expectation: do the assignment "well enough" for the current circumstances you find yourself in.

-Online Materials Policy: Lack of engagement online for three consecutive weeks will lead to an automatic administrative withdrawal.
+Lack of engagement online for three consecutive weeks will lead to an automatic administrative withdrawal.
 Please let me know if an unforeseen circumstance prevents you from participating on-line.